marcnunez/goldenspear-AItest/README.md

 2. **Data cleaning.** Have you performed data cleaning?
 If so, what kind of data cleaning and which tools have you used?
-> Numbers and special characters have been removed, in addition to the punctuation.
-And once the text has been tokenized, the stop words have been removed.
+   - Remove numbers and special caracters
+   - Tokenize the text
+   - Remove stop words such as "and", "the"
+   The Python libraries of NLTK and String have been used for this task.
    In addition there could also be a lemmatization process to find the root word and thus facilitate the grouping of words.
-The Python libraries of NLTK and String have been used for this task.
 3. **Learning process.** Answer briefly these questions:
    - What kind of features have you used?
    > It has been proposed to represent the phrases using token counter matrices.
 Then transform a count matrix to a normalized tf-idf representation